MattiaPrimavera/SY5/README.md

 ## To Execute

-To start running the printers simulators you need to execute the following command, which will read inside the file `printers_list` in the project directory, where each line is of the format `printer_name printer_tube\n`
+To start running the printers simulators you need to change directory to `Objects`, the one containing the executable files, than execute the following command, which will read inside the file `printers_list` in the project directory, where each line is of the format `printer_name printer_tube\n`

 	./init_simulateurs -c printers_list

 The last command will execute as many printers as is the number of lines in the configuration file.
 To start the Server you need to specify through which **pipe** it will wait for incoming requests and how to communicate with printers (-c option):

 	./print_demon -t server_tube -c printers_list

 To send a simple printing request, execute the client with the "-P" option:

 	./mpr -P printer_name file_to_print client_tube

 To cancel a printing requests: